Microchip-MPLAB-Harmony/csp_apps_pic32mx/apps/wdt/wdt_timeout/readme.md

 ## Running the Application

 1. Open the Terminal application (Ex.:Tera term) on the computer
-2. Connect to the EDBG Virtual COM port and configure the serial settings as follows:
+2. Connect to the "USB to UART" COM port and configure the serial settings as follows:
     - Baud : 115200
     - Data : 8 Bits
     - Parity : None